Ballsdex-Team/BallsDex-DiscordBot/docs/selfhosting/installation/installing-ballsdex-no-docker.md

 ## 6. Run the bot

-Go back to the previous folder with `cd ..`, then, run `python3 -m ballsdex` to start the bot!
+Run `python3 -m django startbot` to start the bot!
 To shut it down, type Ctrl+C.

 !!! tip
-    There are multiple options available when running the bot, do `python3 -m ballsdex -h` to view them.
+    There are multiple options available when running the bot, do `python3 -m django startbot -h` to view them.

 ### Running the admin panel